Hemoglobin

 Hemoglobin: What Is, Levels, Causes, and Symptoms

-Pallor Of The Skin
+Pallor of the Skin

 Among some of the most common symptoms of hemoglobin deficiency is pale skin.
 The iron in hemoglobin is responsible for the red color of the blood.
 Therefore, the skin can take on lighter hues when hemoglobin and iron are missing from the blood composition.
 Thus, ashen skin with a slightly yellow tint characterizes people with low hemoglobin levels.
 The pallor of the skin is a non-specific symptom that does not necessarily indicate disease.
 Sometimes, the skin can be naturally pale.

-Poor Condition Of Hair And Nails
+Poor Condition of Hair and Nails

 Hair is sensitive to the amount of iron in the tissues and hemoglobin levels, which can contribute to hair loss and baldness.
 Other symptoms of iron deficiency anemia include thin and brittle nails and dry skin.
 Dry and damaged skin and hair can indicate iron deficiency in the blood.
 This is due to reduced oxygen delivered to the hair and skin to save vital organs, such as the heart and brain.
 Skin and hair deprived of oxygen become weak and dry.